rackerlabs/design-system/_component_design/actions-menu.md

 ## When to use

-Use an actions menus to consolidate multiple related actions into a single menu.
-Use an action menu in the following situations:
+An actions menu consolidates multiple related actions into a single menu.
+Use an actions menu in the following situations:

-  - When a user takes action on the current page or in a [modals]({{site.baseurl}}/components/modals.html)
+  - When a user takes action on the current page or in a [modal]({{site.baseurl}}/components/modals.html)
   - The user creates or edits items on a different page
   - The user starts a workflow